JeffDeCola/my-go-examples/blockchain/bitcoin-ledger/README.md

 Here are the steps when adding a transaction request to the currentBlock,

-* STEP 1 - MOCK - VERIFY SIGNATURE
+* STEP 1 - MOCK - VERIFY SIGNATURE (So I don't need to deal with key pairs)
-* STEP 2 - MOCK - CHECK BALANCE TO SEE IF YOU HAVE THE MONEY
+* STEP 2 - CHECK BALANCE TO SEE IF YOU HAVE THE MONEY
   * STEP 2.1 - GET UNSPENT OUTPUT TRANSACTIONS  - Make unspentOutputSlice
   * STEP 2.2 - GET BALANCE from unspentOutputSlice
 * STEP 3 - CHECK IF YOU HAVE ENOUGH jeffCoins